MarcelWaldvogel/vcard4-ts/README.md

   - The data structure definition, created from RFC 6350, contains instructions for the parser

 - The returned data structure is easy to use
-  - As few decisions to be made on the fly.
-E.g., no need to check whether there is a single or multiple values: if something can occur multiple times, the item is always in an array
+  - The decisions to be made by the calling code should be as few and as simple as possible.
+Everything that can be delegated to the IDE (while writing your code) and TypeScript compile time should be handled there.
+E.g., no need to check whether there is a single or multiple values: if something can occur multiple times, the item is always in an array.

 ## Installation